Conference room design ideas for a better hybrid workspace

 Or if employees need privacy—like for job interviews or HR matters—then a private office might be the right space to offer.
 Phone booths may also be useful for companies that require a number of private interactions between people in the office and their remote coworkers, clients, or colleagues.

-3. Provide the right technology
+3. Provide the right office technology

 The right technology is critical to providing the right workplace experience in this new era of hybrid and remote working.
 Looping in remote employees needs to be seamless.
 This can only be achieved when facility managers (FMs) work with IT to ensure the office is equipped with the following: